NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 -  Floating the albedo (option ``--float-albedo``) can introduce instability and divergence, it should be avoided unless obvious albedo variation is seen in the images.
+Floating the cameras in SfS should be avoided, as bundle adjustment does a better job.
+Floating the exposures was shown to produce marginal results.

 -  Floating the DEM at the boundary (option ``--float-dem-at-boundary``) is also suggested to be avoided.

--  Overall, the best strategy is to first use SfS for a single image and not float any variables except the DEM being optimized, and then gradually add images and float more variables and select whichever approach seems to give better results.

 - If an input DEM is large, see the earlier section for a detailed recipe.